benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

 of the sorts of things that are usually important in describing an assessment
 item:

+- **context**: the age/background/etc of the students you're targeting with your assessment task is up to you---you could choose early high-school one-off workshop, year 11/12 extension program (i.e. the c/c/c studio), first-year assignment at uni, graduate-level coursework, etc. (_note: this is the only part of the document which wouldn't necessarily be shown to the students_)

 - **description**: a high-level description of what the task is and what the the students will be doing